Kimserey/BlogArchive/20160810_understand_xamarin_forms_data_bindings.md

 # Undertand Xamarin Forms data bindings in F#

-In Xamarin.Forms, interacting with buttons, labels, lists and all other controls is done via data bindings.
+In Xamarin.Forms, interactions with buttons, labels, lists and all other controls are done via data bindings.
 Data bindings is one of the core component of the MVVM pattern (model - view - viewmodel).
 It provides a way to isolate model - view - viewmodel and therefore allows them to be swapped independently (for example for UI changes by swapping with another view or for testing purposes by swapping the viewmodel).